 Annoyance can essentially be defined as the negative feelings a person experiences when their activities and thought processes are constantly interrupted.
-Employees that are annoyed by noise may feel resentful, frustrated and dissatisfied with their employers.
-This can have a cumulative effect on the entire team and can even cause psychological distress amongst colleagues.
+Employees that are annoyed by noise may feel resentful, frustrated, and dissatisfied with their employers.
+This can have a cumulative effect on the entire team and can even cause psychological distress among colleagues.

 This is because excessive noise can interrupt a person’s thought processes.
 This, in turn, can have an impact on how long it takes to complete a job.
 This negatively affects workplace productivity and can end up causing rifts between employees and managers.